 In August of 2016, The Hyde Collection announced it received its largest donation since Charlotte Pruyn Hyde bequeathed her home and artwork to establish the Museum in 1952.
 Combined, the Feibes & Schmitt gift more than doubles The Hyde’s holdings of Modern and Contemporary art, positioning the Museum as a regional hub for Post-war art.
 A new gallery devoted to Modern and Contemporary art, aptly named the Feibes & Schmitt Gallery, opened in June 2017.

-For more than four decades, Werner Feibes and the late James Schmitt, amassed a world-class art collection that aligned with their personal tastes and interest in non-objective art, Pop art, abstract art, and Minimalism.
+For more than four decades, the late Werner Feibes and James Schmitt amassed a world-class art collection that aligned with their personal tastes and interest in non-objective art, Pop art, abstract art, and Minimalism.
 The collection of paintings, drawings, prints, mixed media, and sculpture includes works from some of the best known and most respected artists of the twentieth century, including Josef Albers, Jean Arp, Grace Hartigan, Keith Haring, Ellsworth Kelly, Sol LeWitt, Robert Motherwell, George Rickey, Louise Nevelson, Bridget Riley, Robert Rauschenberg, David Smith, and Andy Warhol.

 Background on Werner Feibes and Jim Schmitt